kiwaa/XfPopups/README.md

 Custom popups in Xamarin.Forms example

 This is an example of how to use Xamarin.Forms Renderers to show custom popup dialogs on each platform.
+Details in the blogpost: http://gooingdeep.blogspot.ru/2016/02/custom-popup-dialog-in-xamarinforms.html

-Example how to use it:
+How to use it:

 	// create popup
 	public class PopupSample : PopupBase